 Description: TC will implement the student voice survey located on the CED 499 Blackboard site in one of their classes near the latter part of their placement.
-TC will use either the elementary survey (grades 3 through 5) or middle/high survey (grades 6 -12) depending on the grade level being taught and will submit summary of student feedback to the Office of Clinical Placements.
+TC will use either the elementary survey (grades 3 through 5) or middle/high survey (grades 6 -12) depending on the grade level being taught and will submit summary of student feedback to the Professional Education Services Office.

 Virtual Meeting with Classmates

 Description: CE will facilitate three virtual group meetings among assigned TCs; once prior to midterm and two after midterm.
 Discussion topics for each virtual meeting will address the following topics: 1) Data collection and interpretation for student interventions; 2) Classroom management; and 3) Differentiation of instruction and assessment.